-Online Predator Prevention: Having been a practicing psychologist and forensic examiner before changing his career path to the study and investigation of online users who engage in malevolent and nefarious activities, this writer fully understands that most sexual predators are typically close in age to the child victim and usually family members, friends or intimate partners of their victims.
-Although this reality has been validated by prestigious researchers, the FBI in May 2011 published a three minute video estimating that any given time there are 750,000 online child predators trolling cyberspace for children.
+Online Sexual Predators: Having been a practicing psychologist and forensic examiner before changing his career path to the study and investigation of online assailants, this writer fully understands that most sexual predators are typically close in age to the child victim and usually family members, friends or intimate partners of their victims.
+Although this reality has been validated by prestigious researchers, the FBI estimates that any given time there are hundreds of thousands online child predators trolling cyberspace for children.

-Simply stated, Online Predators are sexual predators who use Information and Communications Technology and the Internet to locate, target and victimize minors.
-Common forums used by Online Predators to target children include chat rooms, instant messaging or social networking sites for the purpose of flirting with and meeting others for illicit sexual experiences.
-Online Predators often are motivated to manipulate or “groom” a minor with the ultimate goal of meeting and engaging in sexual activity, despite knowing they are engaging in illegal activities.
+Simply stated, online predators are sexual predators who use Information and Communications Technology (ICT) to locate, target and victimize minors.
+Common forums used by internet predators to target children include chat rooms, instant messaging or social networking sites for the purpose of flirting with and meeting others for illicit sexual experiences.
+Online Predators often are motivated to manipulate or “groom” a minor with the goal of meeting and engaging in sexual activity, despite knowing they are engaging in illegal activities.

 Internet Predator Prevention

-In instances where meeting their victims to engage in sexual activities is not the primary objective, Online Predators also attempt to persuade children and teens to participate in some form of online sexual and/or sexually provocative activity motivated by sexual deviance or for financial gain engaging in the distribution and sale of child pornography.
+In instances where meeting their victims to engage in sexual activities is not the primary objective, internet predators also attempt to persuade children and teens to participate in some form of online sexual and/or sexually provocative activity motivated by sexual deviance or for financial gain engaging in the distribution and sale of child pornography.